 Tips For Parents - Campers Adjusting to Camp

 Thank you for enrolling your child in the UW-Green Bay Summer Camp program!
-We are celebrating over 46 years of summer camp programming for middle and high school students.
+We are celebrating 50 years of summer camp programming for middle and high school students.
 We assure you that the camp staff are dedicated to the health, safety, well-being and overall development of your child.
 We take camper supervision very seriously, and have compiled information from our years of experience that we hope you will find helpful.

 Below you will find a listing of tips to help you and your child have a successful overnight camp experience.
 Though most all campers have such a great experience they would like to stay longer, sometimes younger campers take a bit longer to adjust to the routine and schedule.
 As parents you can prepare your child for this life-changing camper experience.
 Please be sure to read the Housing Handbook provided for you that explains many details about overnight camp experience on the UW-Green Bay campus.